junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean gives him a look, fingering the sheriff's pin on his shirt.
 "You kidding me?
 I'm officially the sheriff in town, so yeah, this is legitimately my place now, 'course I fit in here."

-"Not just in here," Sam amends the comment.
+"Not just in here," Sam supplements.
 "Everything, the shirt, the duel, the horse.
-People might actually buy in that you're from this time."
+People might actually buy in that you're from this time, which, of course, is a good thing."

 Slow understanding starts kicking in.
 Dean looks up from the lost-and-found bucket he's been scrounge, squinting, "What are you saying?"